 What are you calling this series of new ceramics?

-What is the inspiration for your most recent collection featured at MADE?
+What is the inspiration for these new ceramics as a collection featured at MADE?

-When and how did you realise that working with ceramics was something you wanted to do as a career?
+What is the attraction of working with clay and these homeware items and how did you realise that working with clay was something you wanted to do?

-What are your ambitions for this year ?
+What are your ambitions, creative or otherwise, for this year?

-Meet our maker of the month, Guy Tucker, and his latest range of work 'The Index Vase' currently available through MADE.
+Meet our maker of the month, Jack Welbourne, and his latest range of soda-fired ceramics, currently available through MADE.